blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 **Congrats!
 You have successfully deployed your first smart contract to the blockchain!**

-### Deploy your custom token Smart Contract
+### Deploy your 'Custom Token' Smart Contract

 Following the same steps as before, we will now deploy a custom token which will be used 'under the hood' in our ecommerce marketplace app.

 > In `contracts/`, open up `BasicToken.sol`.
-Note this is a simplified contract adapted from the the ERC20 standard token contract (you can read more about the Ethereum token standard here: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)
+Note this is **a simplified contract adapted from the the ERC20 standard token contract** (you can read more about the Ethereum token standard here: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)

 There are only a few customizations you need to do to this contract before deploying it:
 ```